-- 1. Log on to http://www.turnitin.com.
-If you don't already have a user profile, set one up: - Click Create a user profile. - Enter a valid utoronto.ca email address, password and your name - 2.
-Enroll in this class - From your turnitin homepage click the Enroll in a class button. - For this class the Turnitin class I.D. is 3540988 and the Turnitin enrollment password is [removed for web version please see paper version distributed in class, or ask your TA or Jason Harlow or a fellow student for this password].
-The name of the class should be "PHY132 Fall 2010". - 3.
-Submit your paper. - From your Turnitin homepage select this class - Click on the Submit button and select File Upload from the pulldown menu. - Enter a submission title for your paper, which should include your name.
+- 1. Log on to www.turnitin.com .
+If you don't already have a user profile, set one up: - Click Create a user profile. - Enter a valid utoronto.ca email address, password and your name

+2. Enroll in this class

+- From your turnitin homepage click the Enroll in a class button. - For this class the Turnitin class I.D. is 3091114 and the Turnitin enrollment password is practicals1.
+The name of the class should be "PHY132 Winter 2010".

+3. Submit your paper.

+- From your Turnitin homepage select this class - Click on the Submit button and select File Upload from the pulldown menu. - Enter a submission title for your paper, which should include your name.
 Use the Browse button to select the file that you would like to submit.
 Click Submit.